eriktaylor/Transformer-introduction/README.md

 Liquid Foundation Models

 ## Mini-projects using generative AI

+**These are mini-projects that demo different generative AI concepts using API or cloud GPU.**

 [My response to 3 papers from 2024 relating to the AI Scientist](https://medium.com/@erikntaylor/review-of-ai-scientist-and-related-2024-papers-by-a-human-scientist-with-help-from-gpt-4o-b53c101943ac)